golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 #### Start the Yagna service

-Open a terminal (command line window) and  define the key to identify your application script:
+Open a terminal (command line window) and  define the app-key that will allow our script to use the Yagna API:

 {% tabs %}
 {% tab label="MacOS / Linux" %}